Many running for Tribland NRD board seats as districts celebrate 50th anniversary

 In addition, candidates are challenging several incumbent board members seeking to retain their seats.

-Most of the races will not appear on the May 10 primary ballot, and instead will advance directly to the November general election.
+Most of the races won’t appear on the May 10 primary ballot, and instead will advance directly to the November general election.

-In the Little Blue NRD, board members Robert Trausch of Juniata (Subdistrict 1), Kevin Kissinger of Glenvil (Subdistrict 5), Lyle Heinrichs of Shickley (Subdistrict 6) Joe Hergott Sr. of Hebron (Subdistrict 7) and Marlin Kimle of Kenesaw (at-large) did not file for re-election.
+In the Little Blue NRD, board members Robert Trausch of Juniata (Subdistrict 1), Kevin Kissinger of Glenvil (Subdistrict 5), Lyle Heinrichs of Shickley (Subdistrict 6), Joe Hergott Sr. of Hebron (Subdistrict 7) and Marlin Kimle of Kenesaw (at-large) didn’t file for re-election.

-In the Lower Republican NRD, longtime director Bill Bose of Orleans did not file for re-election to his Subdistrict 2 seat on the board.
+In the Lower Republican NRD, longtime director Bill Bose of Orleans didn’t file for re-election to his Subdistrict 2 seat on the board.

-In the Upper Big Blue NRD, David Robotham of York (Subdistrict 8) and Linda Luebbe of Beaver Crossing (at-large) will not stand for re-election.
+In the Upper Big Blue NRD, David Robotham of York (Subdistrict 8) and Linda Luebbe of Beaver Crossing (at-large) won’t stand for re-election.

 Meanwhile, in the Tri-Basin NRD, all incumbent directors whose terms expire this year filed for re-election, and none are opposed in their bids to retain their seats.